 Read a Task Listing Before Deciding to Propose

-The two minutes you spend reading a task listing carefully before deciding to propose are more valuable than the twenty minutes you might spend writing a proposal for a task that was not a genuine fit.
+Two minutes reading a task listing carefully is more valuable than twenty minutes writing the wrong proposal.
 A task listing contains five elements worth assessing before committing to a proposal.

 Budget realism.
 Does the stated budget reflect the actual effort the scope requires?
-A task listing asking for a full brand identity, including logo, colour palette, typography guidelines, and five social media templates for a budget that would reasonably cover only a logo design is a mismatch between scope and budget.
-Proposing to deliver the full scope at that budget is setting yourself up for undervalued work.
-Proposing to deliver a portion of the scope at that budget, with a note that the full scope would require a revised budget, is a more professional response.
+A full brand identity listed at a logo-only budget is a scope and budget mismatch.
+Consequently, proposing to deliver a portion of the scope at that budget, with a note about the full cost, is the more professional response.

 Timeline feasibility.
-Is the stated deadline achievable for the described scope with the time you actually have available?
-A five-day deadline for a task that requires two days of work is feasible.
-A 24-hour deadline for the same task is only feasible if you have no other active commitments during that period.
-Accepting a timeline you cannot meet is significantly more damaging to your CloudColleague reputation than declining a task that does not fit your current availability.
+Is the stated deadline achievable given your current availability?
+A five-day deadline for two days of work is feasible.
+Accepting a timeline you cannot meet, however, is significantly more damaging to your CloudColleague reputation than declining a task that does not fit your schedule.

 Business credibility.
 Review the business profile before proposing.
-A business with a complete profile, a posting history, and positive reviews from previous professionals is a credible engagement partner.
-A brand new profile with no history is not automatically suspicious, but it warrants a closer reading of the listing to assess whether the terms are clearly and professionally stated.
+A complete profile with posting history and positive reviews signals a credible engagement partner.
+A brand new profile is not automatically suspicious, but it warrants a closer reading of the listing terms.

 Skill alignment.
-Can you genuinely deliver what the brief describes to the standard that the budget and the business’s profile imply?
+Can you genuinely deliver what the brief describes to the standard the budget implies?
 Honest self-assessment here is not a sign of low confidence.
-It is a sign of professional judgment that protects your review score and your reputation on the platform.
+Rather, it is a sign of professional judgment that protects your review score and platform reputation.

 Set Up Task Alerts on CloudColleague